Physics Informed Token Transformer for Solving Partial Differential Equations: Experimental Details

 \section{Experimental Details}

 Training and model hyperparameters are given here.
 In all cases, 3 encoding and decoding convolutional layers were used for FNO.
-FNO used a step schedule for learning rate during training.
-PITT used a One Cycle Leraning rate during training.
-Both models used the Adam optimizer for all experiments.
+FNO and DeepONet used a step schedule for learning rate during training.
+PITT variants and OFormer used a One Cycle Learning rate during training.
+All models used the Adam optimizer and L1 loss function for all experiments.